lhqg/selinux_springboot/README.md

 #### allow_springboot_purge_logs  (default: `false`)

-When switched to `true`n, this boolean allows the Springboot application to delete its log files.
-It can be useful for log file rotation, but it can also be useful for attackers who would like to clean after themselves and remove traces of their actions...
+When switched to `true`, this boolean allows the Springboot application to delete its log files.
+It can be useful for "in Java app" logging framework initiated log file rotation.
+But it can also be useful for attackers who would like to clean after themselves and remove traces of their actions...

+#### allow_springboot_rewrite_logs  (default: `false`)

+When switched to `true`, this boolean allows the Springboot application to rewrite its own log files.
+It can prove useful when the logging framework cannot work in "append only" mode".
+But it can also be useful for attackers who would like to clean after themselves and remove traces of their actions...

 #### allow_webadm_read_springboot_files  (default: `false`)

-Users running with the `webadm_r`SELinux role and`webadm_t`domain are granted the permissions to browse the directories of the Springboot application and the permission to stop and start the Springboot application **systemd** services, as well as querying their status.
+Users running with the `webadm_r` SELinux role and`webadm_t` domain are granted the permissions to browse the directories of the Springboot application and the permission to stop and start the Springboot application **systemd** services, as well as querying their status.